 Schedule is subject to change.

-The Golden Pond Planetarium is located inside the Golden Pond Visitor Center - the Observatory is located behind the building.
-The Visitor Center is located in the center of LBL, where Woodlands Trace and US Hwy.
+The Golden Pond Planetarium is located inside the Golden Pond Visitor Center and the Golden Pond Observatory is located behind the building.
+The Visitor Center is centrally located near where Woodlands Trace National Scenice Byway and US Hwy.
 68/80 meet.

 Golden Pond Visitor Center & Planetarium GPS Coordinates: N 36 46' 38.41'' W 88 03' 53.75''

 SEASON: Open Jan.
 2 to Dec 29, Closed Thanksgiving Day, Dec.
 24-26; Dec.
 30-31; and Jan.
 1.

 Special evening shows are offered throughout the year.

 SEP & OCT: Laser Shows Tue. & Sat. at 5:30 & 7pm

 NOV & DEC: Laser Shows Sat. at 5:30 only

 For safety reasons we cannot allow anyone to enter planetarium after a show has started, please arrive on time for all shows